Britain's nuclear push may stall as risks mount

 Analysts say that ENEC would not be an optimal partner since it so far has no experience in operating a nuclear plant itself.
 The first of its Korean-built reactors is expected to come online in 2017.

-Sweden's Vattenfall VATN.UL, which runs reactors in Germany and Sweden, previously stated its interest in UK nuclear operations, but the company told Reuters it had no plans of investing in the Horizon project.
+Sweden's Vattenfall, which runs reactors in Germany and Sweden, previously stated its interest in UK nuclear operations, but the company told Reuters it had no plans of investing in the Horizon project.

 "Vattenfall has no plans for nuclear power operations in the UK.
 Our activities there focus on renewable energy (offshore and onshore wind) and R&D (wave power)," a Vattenfall spokesman said.